primetang/LSD-OpenCV-MATLAB/README.md

 The compilation rely on [OpenCV](http://opencv.org) - A cross-platform open source computer vision library.

-During compilation, create a new directory named "build" in the main directory, then choose a appropriate compiler and switch to the "build" directory, finally, execute the following command according to your machine:
+During compilation, create a new directory named `build` in the main directory, then choose a appropriate compiler and switch to the `build` directory, finally, execute the following command according to your machine:

 * Windows